kasidit/openstack-mitaka-installer/README.md

 Copyright 2016 Kasidit Chanchio, Vasinee Siripoon, Somkiat Kosolsombat

-Contact: kasiditchanchio@gmail.com
+Contact: kasiditchanchio@gmail.com <br>
-department of computer science faculty of science and technology
+department of computer science <br>
+faculty of science and technology <br>
 Thammasat University.

-You will perform all the installation on the controller node of your OpenStack deployment.
+You will issue every instruction on the controller node of your OpenStack deployment.

 To use:
 <pre>
 $ tar xvf openstack-mitaka-installer-0.x.x.tar